ZornsLemma/GXR/README.md

 * In order for the GXR to work correctly in shadow screen modes on the B+, *all* screen reads and writes must be done using code executing at the special hardware-recognised addresses in the OS ROM.
 This means that where GXR 1.20 sometimes uses its own code to read and write the screen RAM, GXR 2.00 has to call into the OS ROM.
 In a few places this requires slightly more convoluted code because the OS ROM doesn't happen to contain a subroutine which does exactly what's required.

 As the convention seems to be that the GXR version matches the version of the OS it's meant to run on, the Electron port has been given version 1.00.
-A letter suffix has been added to allow future bugfixed versions of the port to be distinguished.
+A letter suffix has been added to allow versions with bug fixes or new features to be distinguished.

 The Electron version is very similar to the BBC B version.
 The differences are: